trtp/TRTP_1/README.md

 ### ① VLM Spatial Processing Module (`VLM_process_Code/`)

+For more details, see the README file in each subfolder.

 This module implements **Stage 1 and 2** of our framework: generating spatial prompts and using them for task planning.
 It includes a complete pipeline for data processing, inference, and evaluation.

 -   **Core Workflow:**